interledger/rfcs/0020-bluetooth-payment-protocol/0020-bluetooth-payment-protocol.md

 This document specifies a protocol for communicating and authorizing Interledger Payment Requests over Bluetooth (Low Energy).
 It is primarily intended for use in in-person retail payment contexts.

-This protocol may be implemented by Customer devices such as smartphones or very low-power, offline devices such as [tapFi](https://github.com/joaopedrovbs/tapFi).
+This protocol may be implemented on Customer devices such as smartphones or very low-power offline devices as our example[tapFi](https://github.com/joaopedrovbs/tapFi).

 Once a Customer becomes active by broadcasting it's payment service over BLE, Merchants can connect and request signature for payments over a secure Bluetooth channel.
 The channel is closed once